You’ll also notice that your baby is starting to sleep longer at night. During the second month, infants may take about 4 or 5 ounces at each feeding.

 The average one-month-old baby weight is 9.2 pounds for girls and 9.9 pounds for boys, according to the World Health Organization.
 Of course, just because your baby weighs or measures much more or much less than the average that doesn’t mean there’s a problem.

-How many Oz should a 6 week old eat?
+How many ounces should a 5 week old eat?

 Overfeeding a baby often causes the baby discomfort because he or she can’t digest all of the breast milk or formula properly.
 When fed too much, a baby may also swallow air, which can produce gas, increase discomfort in the belly, and lead to crying.